andrea-covre/client-server-live-chat-service/README.md

     file to compile the executable server and client files

 - `README.md`
-    documentation with description, images and instruction
+    documentation with description, images and instructions

 ## COMPILING INSTRUCTIONS